 Holdens alienation from society is a reflection of his own inner struggle.
 He is trying to find a way to make sense of the world around him, and is unable to do so.
 He is trying to find a way to make sense of his own life, and is unable to do so.
-He is trying to find a way to fit in, and is unable to do so.
 He is trying to find a way to connect with the world around him, and is unable to do so.